-• Text
+Text

 Allows transmission of character strings.
 Character strings can only comprise characters with Unicode code points less than 256.
-To transmit characters outside this range, Dyalog Ltd recommends that you either use UTF-8 character encoding (for information on this, see []UCS in the Dyalog APL Language Reference Guide) or switch to Raw mode and convert the character string to the appropriate format (for example, by applying []UCS).
+To transmit characters outside this range, Dyalog Ltd recommends that you either use UTF-8 character encoding (for information on this, see \(\text{UCS} \) in the \(\text{Dyalog APL Language Reference Guide} \)) or switch to \(Raw \) mode and convert the character string to the appropriate format (for example, by applying \(\text{UCS} \)).

-• BlkText
+BlkText

 As Text mode, but each data transmission is considered as a block.
-If a block exceeds the maximum size (as defined by the BufferSize parameter of the DRC.Clt/DRC.Srv function) then the peer object receiving the transmission can reject it.
+If a block exceeds the maximum size (as defined by the BufferSize parameter of the DRC.Clt/DRC.Srv function) then the peer object receiving the transmission will return error 1135 (buffersize exceeded).
 Each block includes a header stating the: